Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Simulations

+Approximately 500 statistically uncorrelated fields, separated by a time interval of $\Delta t_{stat}=6$, were collected for each simulation in order to obtain properly converging statistics. $\Delta t_{stat}$ is normalised with $h_0/U_b$.
+Defining the ``flow-through time'', $t_{ft}$, as the time needed for a turbulent structure to travel all along the channel length, see~\cite{Kahler_2016}, the simulation time is $T_{tot}= 3000 \simeq 115 \, t_{ft}$, which makes sure that the velocity statistics converge~\citep{Kahler_2016}.
+Figure~\ref{fig:correlation} shows, for simulation A1, the temporal auto-correlation of velocity,

-and pressure signals ($R_{pp}(x,y,\tau) = \langle p'(x,y,z,t) p'(x,y,z,t+\tau)\rangle/p_{\rm rms}^2$) probed at different locations inside the domain with the local root mean square fluctuation defined to normalise to one the correlation at zero time separation, e.g. $R_{ii}(x,y, 0) = 1$.
-Here, and in the following, angular brackets will indicate averages over homogeneous coordinates, $z$ and $t$, while a prime indicates the fluctuation with respect to the local mean value.
-Some probes are located just beyond the bump (panel (a) of the figure) and some others in the fully developed channel-like flow (panel (b) of the figure).
+and pressure signals, $R_{pp}(x,y,\tau) = \langle p'(x,y,z,t) p'(x,y,z,t+\tau)\rangle/p_{\rm rms}^2$, probed at different locations inside the domain with the local root mean square fluctuation defined to normalise to one the correlation at zero time separation, i.e. $R_{ii}(x,y, 0) = 1$.
+Angular brackets indicate averages over the homogeneous coordinates, $z$ and $t$, while a prime indicates the fluctuation with respect to the local mean value.
+Some probes are located just beyond the bump (panel (a) of figure~\ref{fig:correlation}) and some others in the fully reattached flow (panel (b) of figure~\ref{fig:correlation}).
 The correlations confirm that fields separated by $\Delta t_{stat}$ are uncorrelated.
-For the same points, the spatial correlation of streamwise velocity fluctuations in the spanwise direction are shown in panel (c) of figure~\ref{fig:correlation}.
-The spatial correlation is defined as $R_{xx}(x,y,\zeta) = \langle u'_x(x,y,z,t) u'_x(x,y,z+\zeta,t) \rangle/{u_x}_{\rm rms}^2$.
-In figure~\ref{fig:correlation}c the solid line refers to the correlation just beyond the bump whilst the dashed line refers to the correlation in the fully developed channel flow.
-The spatial separation is normalised with (nominal) wall units $\zeta^+=\zeta \Rey_\tau^0$.
-It is clear that in the channel-like region the minimum correlation occurs at $\zeta^+\simeq100$ assuring that the spanwise length is suitable to avoid confinement effects on the turbulent structures.
-With regards to the correlation close to the bump, the correlation minimum occurs at $\zeta^+\simeq80$.
+For the same points, the spatial correlation of streamwise velocity fluctuations, $R_{xx}(x,y,\zeta) = \langle u'_x(x,y,z,t) u'_x(x,y,z+\zeta,t) \rangle/{u_x}_{\rm rms}^2$, in the spanwise direction, $z$, is shown in panel (c) of figure~\ref{fig:correlation}.
+The solid line refers to the correlation just beyond the bump whilst the dashed line refers to the correlation in the fully reattached flow.
+The spatial separation is normalised with (nominal) wall units $\zeta^+=\zeta \overline{\Rey_\tau}$.
+In the reattached flow region, the minimum correlation occurs at $\zeta^+\simeq100$ assuring that the spanwise length is suitable to avoid confinement effects on the turbulent structures.
+Close to the bump, the correlation minimum occurs at $\zeta^+\simeq80$.
 The inset in the figure reports the same quantities as a function of the spanwise separation normalised with the external unit.